ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 - Void - Zone used for some things.
 Occasionally cards get put here.
 ---
 ## Parts of a Card
+These are all of the things which appear on cards.
 - **Name**
 - **Energy Cost** - To play a card, you must pay energy equal to it's energy cost.
 - **Devotion Requirement** - See "ideals"